manuelernestog/serverless-email-sender-api/README.md

 This repository contains a SvelteKit application deployed on Cloudflare Pages, providing an API endpoint to send emails using Nodemailer and Gmail's SMTP server.

+> This repository does not work on Cloudflare due Cloudflare does not support Nodemailer, that's why we are using Vercel instead, but you can use Netlify or other hosting services compatible with Nodemailer.
+To use this repository in other hosting services, you need to change the `adapter` in `svelte.config.js` to the one that supports your hosting service.

 ## Features

 - **Send Emails**: Send emails by making a `POST` request to the `/send` endpoint.